kammitama5/kammitama5.github.io/_posts/2017-11-15-Wednesday-November-15th.md

 ## Randomly

-- This cool person in the Haskell communite showed us the [Survey Report](https://www.haskell.org/communities/11-2017/report.pdf), and I was able to learn about a Haskell internship opportunity at [Los Alamos Laboratory](https://en.wikipedia.org/wiki/Los_Alamos_National_Laboratory), as well as another possible data analysis one.
+- This cool person in the Haskell community showed us the [Survey Report](https://www.haskell.org/communities/11-2017/report.pdf), and I was able to learn about a Haskell internship opportunity at [Los Alamos Laboratory](https://en.wikipedia.org/wiki/Los_Alamos_National_Laboratory), as well as another possible data analysis one.